itnok/docker-nginx-uwsgi-letsencrypt-flask/README.md

 ## Why do I use it?:

-With this container and a built image (or pulling the image from ucnt/flaskwebpage), <b>you can get an HTTP or HTTPS server setup in 1 command</b>:
+With this container and a built image (or pulling the image from ucnt/flaskwebpage), <b>you can get an HTTP or HTTPS server setup in 2 commands</b>:
+- sudo docker build -t flaskwebpage .
-- HTTP: sudo docker run -d -p 80:80 -p 443:443 --restart=always -t --name flaskwebpage flaskwebpage
+  - HTTP: sudo docker run -d -p 80:80 -p 443:443 --restart=always -t --name flaskwebpage flaskwebpage <br>
+  OR
   - HTTPS (change parameters): sudo docker run -d -p 80:80 -p 443:443 --restart=always -t --name flaskwebpage flaskwebpage "-d example.com,www.example.com -n example.com -e my@email.com"

 Notes:
 - If you arleady setupt he server as HTTP and have port 443 open and you want HTTPS, run: